shelbyd/doolittle_labeling/README.md

 ![1000 examples CNN mnist](lazy_mnist_cnn_1000.png)

+The following notebook, [lazy_mnist_cnn_stddev.ipynb](lazy_mnist_cnn_stddev.ipynb), shows that labeling the example with the smallest standard deviation was nearly as effective.
+It does not show that calculating the standard deviation was dramatically slower, therefore effectively not worth it.

 ## Further work

 1. Improvements to the "least understood example" selection technique.
-This smallest maximum works well for classification tasks.
+This smallest maximum should work well for classification tasks.
 1. Testing against more complex data sets with more complex networks.
 1. Running interactively with a human manually labeling the data during training.
 I weakly conjecture that some of the examples in the MNIST data set may be mislabeled or ambiguous, resulting in poorer than possible performance of this technique.
 This technique should discover those examples first and place greater relative weight on those than the full dataset would.